Maximum likelihood estimation for spinal-structured trees: Introduction

 The article is organized as follows.
 Section \ref{s:algo:spine} describes how some parts of the spine can be algorithmically recovered in a deterministic fashion.
-Section \ref{sec:MLS} is devoted to our estimation procedure and theoretical results: \begin{itemize} \item Section \ref{ss:1stmu} for the preliminary estimation of $\mu$. \item Section \ref{ss:ugly} for the identification of a candidate for the spine, named the Ugly Duckling. \item Section \ref{ss:2stmu} for the final estimation of $\mu$ and the estimation of $f$. \item Section \ref{ss:mainthm} for the statement of our main result, Theorem \ref{thm:mainThm}. \end{itemize} The proof of Theorem \ref{thm:mainThm} in the subcritical case is done in Section \ref{s:subproof}.
-The proof in the supercritical case involve lage deviation-type estimates for which we need information on the rate function.
+Section \ref{sec:MLS} is devoted to our estimation procedure and theoretical results: \begin{itemize} \item Subsection \ref{ss:1stmu} for the preliminary estimation of $\mu$; \item Subsection \ref{ss:ugly} for the identification of a candidate for the spine, named the Ugly Duckling; \item Subsection \ref{ss:2stmu} for the final estimation of $\mu$ and the estimation of $f$; \item Subsection \ref{ss:mainthm} for the statement of our main result: Theorem \ref{thm:mainThm}. \end{itemize} The proof of Theorem \ref{thm:mainThm} in the subcritical case is done in Section \ref{s:subproof}.
+The proof in the supercritical case involves large deviation-type estimates for which we need information on the rate function.
 The rate function is studied in Section \ref{s:LDP} and the information needed stated in Theorem \ref{thm:optim}.
 We finally consider the proof in the critical and supercritical cases in Section \ref{sec:mainproof}.
-The final Section \ref{s:num} is devoted to numerical illustrations of the results.
-The manuscript posses two appendices: Appendix \ref{app:index} provides an index of notations, and Appendix \ref{app:lem} concerns the proof of some intermediate lemmas.
+The final Section \ref{s:num} is devoted to numerical illustrations of the results (Subsection~\ref{ss:illus}) and an application to asymptotic tests for populations conditioned on surviving (Subsection~\ref{ss:test}).
+Appendix \ref{app:lem} concerns the proof of some intermediate lemmas.